 Monohull sailboats do heel, and they have to in order to generate forward momentum.
 How far they heel dramatically depends on the boat.
 They won’t tip all the way over, even if it may seem so, and will usually round themself up into the wind, where you will be left upright with fluttering sails.

-Heeling too much is not suitable for comfort or speed, and finding a good balance of sail area and weather helm will give you the smoothest ride.
+Heeling too much is unsuitable for comfort or speed, and finding a good balance of sail area and weather helm will give you the smoothest ride.
 Be careful, reef early, and don’t push the limits.
 Sail your boat conservatively until you gain more experience, and remember to enjoy yourself on the water.